 In the primary treatment, coarse solids, sands, oils and fats are removed from the wastewater.
 During secondary treatment, the organic matter and sometimes the nitrogen in the water is broken down.
 Finally, contaminants still present which are a disadvantage for the use of this water (e.g. nutrients, suspended solids or pathogens) are removed in the tertiary treatment.

-Condorchem has extensive experience in water treatment and offers a wide variety of techniques for pre-treatment and post-treatment of water.
+Condorchem has extensive experience in water treatment, we are one of the best water treatment companies in this sector, and offers a wide variety of techniques for pre-treatment and post-treatment of water.
 The preference for one or another technique depends on the conditions of each particular case, after an analysis by Condorchem Envitech supported by its long history.

 Among the most important techniques that Condorchem Envitech applies in purification processes it designs and implements are the following: